Published: July 20th 2012 September 13th 2011 Big Sur in morning fog

 Hike through redwood trees on the trail to Limekiln Falls

-some trees, and little else.
+space for the creek, trail, some trees, and little else.

 A descent amount of deadfall has fallen in the ravine, requiring careful scrambling to get around it.